hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 step-by-step or to the :download:`document containing graphical instructions <nx_start_guide/nx_config_guide.pdf>`.

-How to start using NX on ThinKing?
+How to start using NX on Genius?
 ----------------------------------

 #.
 Once your desktop is open, you can use all available GUI designed